 This glossary defines commonly used terms for the PayPal REST APIs.

-A credential that the PayPal authorization server issues to a client in exchange for OAuth client ID and secret credentials.
+The credentials that the PayPal authorization server issues to a client in exchange for OAuth client ID and secret credentials.
 This token proves the client's identity and lets them make REST API calls to access protected resources.

 The combination of an HTTP method, a URL to the API service, a URI to the resource, optional query parameters for filtering and pagination, HTTP request headers including the

 When you create an app, PayPal generates a set of OAuth client ID and secret credentials for your app for both the sandbox and live environments.
 In exchange for these credentials, the PayPal authorization server issues an access token that you use for authorization when you make REST API requests.